 If at the station, your test results are too high, or if you refuse the test, your license is automatically suspended, with the officer providing you a temporary license until you schedule a Department of Revenue (DOR) Hearing.
 You know have two cases at this point.
 You must then defend yourself in both civil court and criminal court.
 The DOR hearing is the civil mechanism to maintain your right to drive, while the criminal court handles the fact that you have been charged with a crime.

-The procedure you must go through when handling your DWI charge is extensive, and sometimes slow.
-Initially, you will be arraignment or charged with the crime.
-From there, you will go through Pre-Trial Hearings, Motion Hearings, Readiness Hearings, and trial.
-Each step requires the expertise of a DWI defense lawyer who knows the system and can either negotiate with the prosecutors to get your charges reduced, or challenge any evidence against you and get it dismissed.
+The procedure you must go through when handling your DWI charge is extensive and sometimes slow.
+Initially, you will be arraigned or charged with the crime.
+From there, you will go through Pre-Trial Hearings, Motion Hearings, Readiness Hearings, and the trial.
+Each step requires the expertise of a DWI defense lawyer who knows the system and can either negotiate with the prosecutors to get your charges reduced or challenge any evidence against you and get it dismissed.

 DWI PENALTIES AND CONSEQUENCES

-Being arrested for a DWI is something that can be frightening and life altering.
-Because there are so many factors regarding DWI it is vital that you contact an experienced DWI attorney immediately if you are charged with driving under the influence.
+Being arrested for a DWI is something that can be frightening and life-altering.
+Because there are so many factors regarding DWI you should contact an experienced DWI attorney immediately if you are charged with driving under the influence.

 There are considerable penalties if convicted of DWI, which can include the following: